 Visiting Vilnius?
 Or maybe you're set to come volunteer in Lithuania.
 Either way, here's how to see this iconic site.

 We're big fans of Lithuania — it might be a small country not many people have heard about, but it's an absolute hidden gem.
+It's filled with castles, a stretch of coastline, with little adventures dotting the countryside.
+But if you'll be spending time in the capital city of Vilnius, you have quite a few things to keep you busy in the city itself.

 Can I Get A Little History?